We’ve got all the details on when the PS5 is going to be back in stock

 Whether you’re still waiting for your chance to get your hands on a PS5, or you managed to get one in a recent drop, we’ve tested and reviewed everything from the best wireless gaming headsets to the best gaming keyboards.
 We’ve rounded up a few of our favourites below.

-Best wireless gaming headset: Razer blackshark V2 pro: £177.97, LaptopsDirect.co.uk
+Best wireless gaming headset – Razer blackshark V2 pro: £177.97, LaptopsDirect.co.uk

 Thanks to Razer’s offering, you don’t have to spend £300+ on a wireless gaming headset to get excellent in-game sound.
 Aimed at esports players, the headset offers superb directional audio and a superbly clear microphone ensuring your team communication is completely unimpeded.